Sarah Coles, personal finance analyst at investment firm Hargreaves Lansdown, explains how you can invest in gold.

 - Trading portions of physical gold

-The easiest and cheapest way to invest in gold is through an Exchange Traded Commodity (ETC) – the commodity version of an Exchange Traded Fund (ETF) – which will track the price of gold.
+The easiest and cheapest way to invest in gold is through an ETC – the commodity version of an exchange-traded fund (ETF), which will track the price of gold.

-ETCs are structured as shares, so you can buy and sell them on investment platforms, and hold them in an ISA or a SIPP.
+ETCs are structured as shares, so you can buy and sell them on investment platforms and hold them in a Stocks and Shares ISA.

 There are two versions: gold-backed ETCs will hold gold in a vault and track the price of it, while synthetic gold ETCs are designed to track the price of gold by buying gold-related derivatives.

-It will depend on the platform you buy through and the ETC you choose, but as a rough indication Hargreaves Lansdown charges up to £11.95 to buy and sell an ETC online, and the fund may make an annual charge typically of around 0.25-0.5%.
+As a rough indication, Hargreaves Lansdown charges up to £11.95 to buy and sell an ETC online, and the fund may make an annual charge typically of 0.45%.

 - Gold shares and funds

-If you were planning to use gold to hedge against possible falls in the stock market, you’re diluting that effect by investing in shares.
+If you were planning to use gold to hedge against possible falls in the stock market, you may be diluting that effect by investing in shares.

 The views expressed by the author do not necessarily reflect those of loveMONEY.
 This article does not constitute financial advice.
 You should speak to a professional financial adviser before engaging in any transaction.